SFDO-Community-Sprints/DLRS-Documentation/docs/Installation/index.md

    - Need read access to all objects

-### Selecting Users to Install for
+### Selecting Users to "Install for"
 In the installation process, when selecting what users to install for, you have 2 options:
-* Install the package for Admins only and then complete the Permission section below to open up permissions for all users/profiles who need to access to edit and/or invoke rollups (outlined below)
+* Install the package for Admins only and then complete the "Assigning Permission Set" section below to open up permissions for users/profiles who need to access to edit and/or run rollups
 <br>OR<br>
 * Install for all users (no additional steps needed, however all users will have full access to all dlrs objects)